ncarmont/custom-meteor-boilerplate/README.md

 # Boilerplate Meteor Project

-This includes a basis React and Auth setup.
+This includes a basics React and Auth setup.